 8. View the cultural items in Prague’s National Museum

+Those wondering what to do in Prague can consider visiting National Museum.
 The Neo-Renaissance National Museum is a structure that was designed by Josef Schultz as an architectural symbol of the Czech National Revival.
 It is currently closed for reconstruction and planned to reopen for 2018.
 The museum features exhibits on the prehistory of Moravia, Bohemia and Slovakia, collections of petrol and minerals, and vast zoology, paleontology and anthropology displays.